MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/mat-announcements.md

 ### MAT 4.1 audience

-This extension is provided free to any Visual Studio developers interested in localizing their supported project types (such as UWP, WPF, VSIX, Xamarin for iOS/Android, and others).
+This extension is provided free to any Visual Studio developers interested in localizing their supported project types (such as UWP, WPF, VSIX, .NET for iOS/Mac/Android, and others).

 ### What's new in MAT 4.1